Atlassian Cloud OAuth Single Sign-On (SSO) with Google Apps

 - Copy the Client ID and Client Secret to your clipboard, as you will need them when you configure the miniOrange plugin.

-- Now, return to the miniOrange App configuration page and click Next from the Callback URL screen.
+- Now, return to the miniOrange App configuration page.
+(OAuth / OIDC Provider Configurations )

-- Select Application Type as OIDC.
-Enter Client ID, Client Secret, Scopes (such as openid, email, etc.), and other required endpoints.
-Then click Next.
+- Enter Client ID, Client Secret, Scopes (such as openid, email, etc.), and other required endpoints.
+And click Save Configuration.

-- In the next window, you’ll find the Plugin Metadata details.
+- In this section, you will find the Plugin Metadata details.

-- Open the Atlassian Admin Console and go to the Security tab.
+- Open the Atlassian Admin Console and navigate to the Security tab.

 - Provide an appropriate name, select Set up SAML Single Sign-On, and click Next.